How to sing I Will Survive

 What is the highest note in I Will Survive?

 The highest belted note in the main melody is a C#5.
-However, ad-libs later in the song can reach up to D5 or E5 depending on the version.
+However, in the ad-libs and outro, Gloria often touches higher notes in her head voice.

 Don't just sing in the shower.